cogini/opentelemetry_xray/README.md

 # opentelemetry_xray

+OpenTelemetry [AWS X-Ray](https://aws.amazon.com/xray/) support for Erlang/Elixir.

+This library includes two modules:

-An OpenTelemetry propagator that reads and writes AWS X-Ray trace context headers.
+* A propagator that reads and writes AWS X-Ray trace context headers.

 It implements the `otel_propagator_text_map` protocol in the Erlang SDK.

+* An id generator that creates X-Ray-compatible trace_id and span_id.

+It implements the `otel_id_generator` protocol in the Erlang SDK.

 Links: